hodan2024/TIS/README.md

   To improve the course, I would suggest incorporating more discussions on real-world cases where technology has played a key role in preventing or addressing corruption.
 Case studies would make the concepts more tangible and allow students to see how they can be applied in practice.

 - **Additional Reflection**:
-  This course has made me more conscious of the ethical responsibilities that come with working in technology.
-I now recognize that as I move forward in my career, maintaining integrity and adhering to ethical standards will be just as important as technical expertise.
-I’m motivated to use my skills in ways that positively impact society.
+  This course made me realize how important it is to stay ethical, especially as a technology professional.
+I’ve always known integrity is important, but now I see how easily it can be compromised in the tech world.
+I feel more motivated to make sure that whatever I do in my career, I stay true to my values and help make the world a better place through technology.

 ---